connoraking/Spotify-YouTube-Multiavariate-Analysis/Multivar-Report.md

 ![](Multivar-Report_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-The distributions now look much more normal so we will consider using a log-transformation within some of our analyses.
+The distributions now look much more normal so I will consider using a log-transformation within some of our analyses.

+Note: normality of predictors is not a requirement for MANOVA and regression.

 ### Independent Variables